 Returning from a Leave of Absence or Withdrawal

-If you are returning after a leave of absence or withdrawal from Harvard College, you must submit a completed Form to Attend Harvard Summer School From a Leave of Absence to the FAS Registrar’s Office as soon as possible after registering, and no later than the registration deadline.
+If you are returning after a leave of absence or withdrawal from Harvard College, you must work with your Resident Dean to inform the FAS Registrar’s Office that you are registered for Harvard Summer School courses.

 Completing Degree Requirements

 Please review the Special Instructions and Exceptions by Department or consult with the Director of Undergraduate Studies in your Concentration.
 For general education requirements, you can find a list of Summer School and Summer Study Abroad courses on the Program in General Education Website.
 It is important you consult with these offices before registering to ensure you select courses that meet your final degree requirements.